 GoDaddy offers live chat but only Mon – Fri, 6am – 10pm PT.
 They are big fans of getting you to call in if you’re having any issues, possibly because it gives their team a better opportunity to try to up sell you on something.
 GoDaddy doesn’t have the best history when it comes to selling you things that aren’t necessarily essential, so make sure that you’re double checking your cart, what your renewal fees might be, and that there aren’t any checked-boxes to add features that you didn’t intentionally add yourself.

 Both of these hosting companies are huge, the people who own BlueHost also own HostGator and many other very popular choices for shared hosting.
-And GoDaddy themselves are probabally the most recognizable brand in hosting overall, but it would be difficult to argue that either of these are the best in their price range for performance.
+And GoDaddy themselves are probably the most recognizable brand in hosting overall, but it would be difficult to argue that either of these are the best in their price range for performance.

 You would be a lot better off going with a $5 cloud VPS from DigitalOcean or one of the alternatives, if performance is very important to you, but there’s a bit more of a learning curve to learn how to set it up and manage it too, so like we said – there’s always pros and cons when it comes to choosing a hosting company.
-It’s difficult to measure performance on GoDaddy vs BlueHost with taking a large sample size over a period of time, because both of these hosts are massive and have countless servers all over the place, some of those are going to perform better than other ones, so it’s a bit of a roll of the dice where you’re hoping you end up with “good” websites on the same shared servers as you, and not bad actors.
+It’s difficult to measure performance on Bluehost and Godaddy with taking a large sample size over a period of time, because both of these hosts are massive and have countless servers all over the place, some of those are going to perform better than other ones, so it’s a bit of a roll of the dice where you’re hoping you end up with “good” websites on the same shared servers as you, and not bad actors.

 Conclusion: Who Wins?

-Overall, if you have to choose between one of these companies, we would point you towards BlueHost.
 They’ve been shown to have faster TTFB numbers in the past (time to first byte, how quickly the server responds to a request from a browser), and while GoDaddy has improved a lot in recent years, they’re still not an industry leader when it comes to hosting technology, even thought they’re one of the most well known, and the biggest companies when it comes to registering domains.
 Their price to value ratios are out of proportion in a lot of areas, and their upselling can be on the aggressive side.

 - Rated 4.5 stars